 Too Many Speeches

 There’s nothing wrong with having speeches at your wedding, they can be a really funny and personal addition to the day, but be mindful that sometimes wedding speeches can drag on.
-The father of the bride speech, grooms speech and best man speech are all essential, but having too many people making too long of a speech can create a dull atmosphere.
+The father of the bride speech, grooms speech and best man speech are all traditional, but having too many people making too long of a speech can create a dull atmosphere.

 Check with the people making speeches that they aren’t too long and avoiding the long and dreary speech situation should be easy.